andela-technology/qualified-docs/content/for-candidates/index.md

 Some assessments may include question-and-answer challenges.
 Q&A Challenges are simple tests, usually a mix of selectable answers and text inputs.

-Once you've answered all the questions, use the button at the bottom to move on to the next step in the assessment.
+Once you've answered all the questions use the button at the bottom to move on to the next step in the assessment.

 ### Next Challenge